Carolina Integrative Psychotherapy, Inc.

 Welcome!
 At Carolina Integrative Psychotherapy, we offer services employing evidence-based practices drawing from our training in Dialectical Behavior Therapy, Acceptance and Commitment Therapy, Compassion Focused Therapy and Family Systems.

 The purpose of this website is to help you explore how DBT can be helpful in relationships.
+This is for family members.
+And therapists too.

 • On these pages, you will find resources for expanding our relationship skills.
 DBT or Dialectical Behavior Therapy holds that each of us can always learn more about our patterns of relating, of thinking, of feeling, and being in the world.